SSAO Inhibitor (PXS-4728)

 PXS-4728 was sold to Boehringer Ingelheim (BI) in 2015, initially to develop for the treatment of the liver-related disease Nonalcoholic Steatohepatitis (NASH) and subsequently for diabetic retinopathy (DR).
 Under the sale agreement Boehringer was responsible for all development, regulatory, manufacturing and commercialisation activities with milestone and other payments to Pharmaxis in relation to the development and approval of PXS-4728 in two indications.
 Pharmaxis received an upfront payment of €27.5 million (approximately A$39m) and a further €28 upon commencement of phase 2a clinical trials in NASH and DR - a total of A$83 million received from BI over the five years of its development program.
 The program was discontinued by BI in September 2020 primarily because of the risk of dose dependent drug interactions of the compound identified in a separate Phase I study.

 The full program as developed by BI is in the process of being returned to Pharmaxis, including the extensive preclinical, clinical, safety and regulatory work carried out by BI.
-Pharmaxis will review the data collected in more detail and evaluate potential opportunities in other indications that already have supportive pre-clinical data and where the risk of drug interactions are of less concern.
+Pharmaxis will review the bank of data collected in more detail and evaluate potential opportunities in other indications that already have supportive pre-clinical data and where the risk of drug interactions are of less concern.
+Pharmaxis has the right to have the program returned from BI at no cost.

 * ClinicalTrials.gov is a service provided by the U.S. National Institutes of Health, Department of Health and Human Services, through its National Library of Medicine.
 ClinicalTrials.gov provides patients, family members, and members of the public easy and free access to information on clinical studies for a wide range of diseases and conditions.
 Pharmaxis chooses to publish all Pivotal Trials on the ClinicalTrials.gov website.